yanzihan1/-tensorflow-ABNE-An-Attention-Based-Network-Embedding-for-User-Alignment-Across-Social-Networks/README.md

 # (tensorflow)-ABNE-An-Attention-Based-Network-Embedding-for-User-Alignment-Across-Social-Networks

-ABNE-An-Attention-Based-Network-Embedding-for-User-Alignment-Across-Social-Networks(IEEE 2019)，paper author uses Java(https://github.com/ColaLL/IONE) ,For wider application, we have updated the python version，use tensorflow1.14.0
+#  For wider application, we have updated the python version，use tensorflow1.14.0

+ABNE-An-Attention-Based-Network-Embedding-for-User-Alignment-Across-Social-Networks(IEEE 2019)
+paper author uses Java(https://github.com/ColaLL/IONE)

 Source Code and anonymous twitter_foursquare data for IJCAI 2016 paper "Aligning Users Across Social Networks Using Network Embedding" Feel free to contact athuor (Liu Li liuli0407@hotmail.com) when you have any problems about the paper or the code(Java 8).